ethical-haquer/Galaxy-Flasher/README.md

   - Click the "Connect" button.
 If there is more than one device connected, you will be prompted to select a device.
 You will know you have connected when the "Connect" button changes to "Disconnect".
   - Once you're connected to a device, click the "Start Odin Protocol" button.
 If the button changes to "End Odin Protocol", you're good.
-  - Click the "Flash!" button. (after you've selected at least one file to flash)
+  - Click the "Flash!" button. (after you have selected at least one file to flash)
   - If the "[Thor] Automatically select all partitions" setting is off, you will be asked to select what partitions to flash from each file you selected.
 If that setting is on, Galaxy Flasher will automatically select all of the partitions for each file you selected.
   - Once you (or the computer) have selected the partitions to flash from each file you selected, a "Verify Flash" window will appear.
 This is when you can abort if you didn't mean to flash what you selected.
-Click "No" to cancel, or "OK" to begin flashing the device.
+Click "No" to cancel, or "Yes" to begin flashing the device.
   - That's it!
   </details>
   </p>